dabit3/aws-appsync-react-workshop/README.md

 ## Getting Started - Creating the React Application

-To get started, we first need to create a new React project & change into the new directory using the [Create React App CLI](https://github.com/facebook/create-react-app).
+To get started, we first need to create a new React project using the [Create React App CLI](https://github.com/facebook/create-react-app).

 ```bash
 npm install -g create-react-app